andrewbrey/dotfiles/README.md

   ignored (i.e. not in a devcontainer)
 - Put config files in correct spots for mac as well as linux
 - Fix `yarn-error.log` caused by env vars
+- Need `chezmoi` and `deno` app management entries?
+What about updaters?
 - Add:
   ```
   https://github.com/sharkdp/fd